 Offshoring allows companies to access talented engineers at a lower cost than at home.
-Great!
-But what are the actual business benefits of doing that?
+While that is a definite advantage, what are the actual business benefits of building an offshore team?
 Financially.
 Operationally.
-What do companies gain by investing in an offshore team?
+Why do companies use offshoring?
+Let’s dive deeper…

-All true, but we should slow down.
-What is offshoring?
-Fundamentally, it’s a way to increase a business’s output, and improve its technical expertise, without undue stress, hassle, or cost.
+Fundamentally, offshoring is a model that helps increase a business’s output, and improve its technical expertise, without undue stress, hassle, or cost.

 At its most basic, offshoring is simply expanding your business with a new team, with new (or complementary) skills.
-Aside from being geographically distant (which isn’t a major issue in 2019) it’s no different from hiring locally: advertise, recruit, work, reward – it’s the same process.
+Aside from being geographically distant (which isn’t a major issue in 2021) it’s no different from hiring locally.

 So if it’s the same process, then why are companies using offshoring?
 What are the real business benefits of offshoring?

 A lot of companies and articles talk about lower costs when offshoring.
 We want to be a bit more helpful and specific.

 Say you establish a 5-person development team in Bangalore, along with your 5-person team at home in London.
 Now let’s look at two comparisons: first, a pure salary comparison between India and the UK, and then the total cost of doing business offshore versus in-house.